sleepdiary/docs/patterns/sunlight.md

 __Blackout curtains__ can work well, and may feel more like a normal bedroom.
 But they need to sit flush against the wall in order to block out enough light, which can be difficult to achieve without getting them fitted professionally.

 __Blackout roller blinds__ are probably the simplest solution.
 Replace your existing curtains or blinds with fabric you can roll down at night and up in the morning.
-The roller screws into the wall, which gives you a very close fit but may not be allowed in rented accomodation.
+The roller screws into the wall, which gives you a very close fit but may not be allowed in rented accommodation.

 __No-drill blackout blinds__ are a decent alternative if you don't want to make permanent modifications.
 These stretch a bar across the recess your window sits in, which can then be used like a normal roller blind.